 You can select a single-disc grinder featuring a working width of up to 12 inches or a dual-disc version that can cover more than 20 inches in a single pass.
 Planetary grinders are also available that can cover up to 36 inches.

-Scarifiers rely on a pummeling action to remove concrete quickly.
-They're sometimes referred to as milling machines or surface planers.
 Like grinders, scarifiers are available in walk-behind and hand-held versions and run on gasoline, propane or electricity.
 Rotating tungsten carbide cutting wheels ensure aggressive concrete cutting and removal capabilities.
 Walk-behind grinders and scarifiers provide incredible control, allowing you to maneuver them easily.
 If you have a smaller project or need to reach surface areas in tight spaces, a walk-behind machine is an excellent choice.

 Depending on the machine, it will provide a working path ranging from 4 to 16 inches.
-Scarifiers are also versatile — many models offer adjustable cutting depths, and some can remove up to 1/4" of concrete in one pass.
+Scarifiers are also versatile.
+Many models offer adjustable cutting depths, and some can remove up to 1/4 inch of concrete in one pass.
 The typical production rate for a concrete scarifier is 350 to 1,500 square feet per hour.

 Concrete scarifiers have almost unlimited uses, and they are significantly beneficial for outdoor construction tasks.
-Their adjustable rotary cutting wheels help you tackle a range of projects with different requirements for cutting depth and final surface texture.
-The following are some of the most common concrete scarifier purposes and projects.
+Their adjustable rotary cutting wheels can help you tackle a range of projects with different requirements for cutting depth and final surface texture.

 Most sidewalks comprise concrete slabs laid flat to create a walkway.
 Over time, these slabs shift and become uneven at expansion joints due to weather exposure, frequent use, erosion and tree root growth.
 Drastic shifts and uneven slabs can create trip hazards for pedestrians who frequent the sidewalk.